Lazer-Database/Lazer-Database/README.md

 Description
 ------
-For some examples please check index.php file.
+For some examples please check index.html file.
 More informations you can find in PHPDoc, I think it's documented very well.

 Homepage: <http://greg0.ovh.org>